Florida Keys Sights and The Unusual Conch Republic Secession

-If The Tonight Show's Jay Leno went Jay Walking to asks the man and the woman in the street how many Keys are in Florida, he would receive some interesting replies.
+If the former The Tonight Show's Jay Leno went Jay Walking to ask the man and the woman in the street how many Keys are in Florida, he would receive some interesting replies.

 Some people would not understand that a key is a geographic structure.

 Others might guess from the pop songs they have heard and from fleeting references to Ernest Hemingway in films that there exist perhaps three or four keys.

 Others might answer "a dozen."
 Actually, sources often cite 60 Florida Keys, but one web page lists 100 different keys.
 How many do you know besides Key Largo and Key West? -- There are plenty more of them for fun and adventure in traveling.

 Jay Leno Might JayWalk and Ask You On the Street

 If you are stuck on the question,